Dynamic Wholesale Pricing under Censored-Demand Learning: Problem Formulation

 \section{Problem Formulation}

 We consider a dynamic wholesale-price contract between a manufacturer $\manufacturer$ and a retailer $\retailer$.
 At time $0$, the two parties sign a finite-horizon contract that specifies the following: In each period, the manufacturer first chooses a per-unit wholesale price.
-After observing this price, the retailer chooses an order quantity of a perishable good, to meet random customer demand.
-The manufacturer has the obligation to produce and deliver the quantity ordered by the retailer.
+After observing this price, the retailer chooses an order quantity of a perishable good to meet random customer demand.
+The manufacturer produces and delivers the quantity ordered by the retailer.
 The contract does not commit either party to future prices or quantities; rather, it defines the rules of interaction governing these decisions.
 Inventory is not carried over across periods.
-If the customers' demand exceeds the order quantity in a given period, unmet demand is not observed and not backlogged.
+If customer demand exceeds the order quantity in a given period, unmet demand is not observed and not backlogged.
 The retailer shares sales data with the manufacturer, so both parties observe only realized sales rather than the full demand realization.